Rooted in tradition. Modern in approach

 According to Ayurveda, this is the Pitta season of the year.
 In order to stay cool in the Pitta season, Ayurveda recommends a Pitta pacifying diet and regimen.
 The tastes that alleviate Pitta are sweet, bitter and astringent.
 Foods with these tastes should be consumed during the summer to prevent pitta aggravation.
 Easy to digest, unctuous, liquid, cooling foods should be preferred during this season.
 Foods with sour, salty and pungent (spicy, hot) tastes aggravate pitta, and need to be avoided.

-• Hydration is Key: This might seem obvious, but proper hydration is crucial for regulating body temperature.
-Opt for water infused with fruits and herbs like cucumber, mint, hibiscus or watermelon for added flavor and a refreshing boost.
+This might seem obvious, but proper hydration is crucial for regulating body temperature.
+Opt for water infused with fruits and herbs like cucumber, mint, hibiscus, rose or watermelon for added flavor and a refreshing boost.
 Coconut water, with its natural electrolytes, is another excellent choice.
 Aloe vera juice mixed in water has a cooling effect on the body as well.

 Photo by Karolina Kaboompics